Filpill/wallpaperDL/README.md

 # wallpaperDL
-Automatically Downloading Wallpapers from Wallpaper Haven API with embedded search query
+Automatically Downloading Wallpapers from Wallpaper Haven API with embedded search query -- Written in Python